 Step 6: Compliance after approval

-The HREC is responsible for monitoring approved research to establish that ethical standards of research are maintained in compliance with the National Statement on Ethical Conduct in Human Research (PDF, 600kb)
+The HREC is responsible for monitoring approved research to establish that ethical standards of research are maintained in compliance with the Australian Code for the Responsible Conduct of Research (PDF, 829kb) and the National Statement on Ethical Conduct in Human Research (PDF, 600kb)

 Researchers should note that the following reporting requirements are a condition of HREC approval and any failure to report may result in approval being suspended or withdrawn.